vjku/stack-back/docs/index.rst

-.. restic-compose-backup documentation master file, created by sphinx-quickstart on Thu Dec  5 01:34:58 2019.
+.. stack-back documentation master file, created by sphinx-quickstart on Thu Dec  5 01:34:58 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to restic-compose-backup's documentation!
+Welcome to stack-back's documentation!
 =================================================

 Simple backup with restic_ for docker-compose setups.